shirshanag/Python-ML-projects/README.md

 ## 📁 List of Projects
 - 🛍️ `product-purchaser-knn`: Predicts customer purchase decisions using KNN
 - 🧮 `calculator`: A simple calculator GUI using Tkinter
+- `Sonar vs Rock prediction system`:A machine-learning model used by submarine to detect wether it is a Sonar mine or Rock

 ## ▶️ How to Use